kubenet-dev/docs/docs/02-examples/02_discovery.md

 edge02   True             srl.nokia.sdcio.dev   172.21.0.5:57400   7220 IXR-D2   Sim Serial No.   1A:1D:04:FF:00:00
 ```

-The following command allows to see the running config of the respective devices.
+The following command allows us to see the running config of the respective devices.

 ```
 kubectl get runningconfigs.config.sdcio.dev core01 -o yaml